Contribution to Ophthalmology

 Offering support for awareness-raising activities for early detection

 The World Glaucoma Association and the World Glaucoma Patients Association play leading roles in performing various knowledge-sharing activities around the world for one week in March designated as the World Glaucoma Week (WGW), aiming to build public awareness of glaucoma.
 Santen cosponsors worldwide activities for raising awareness of glaucoma.
-In 2023, although the impact of COVID-19 continues, Santen supported the following activities in Asia, Europe, Japan and others, in collaboration with ophthalmologists from glaucoma societies in various countries, for early detection of glaucoma.
+In 2024, Santen supported the following activities in Asia, Europe, Japan and others, in collaboration with ophthalmologists from glaucoma societies in various countries, for early detection of glaucoma.

 • Japan: Held "Light-up in Green!" events associated with glaucoma, and issued Santen-produced manga advocating about the disease.